Monday, 2 July 2018

 By a miracle we got a table in the middle of this happy hubbub.
 The atmosphere, despite the lack of alcohol, was animated and convivial, almost like a footy crowd.

-We began by sharing a salade norvegienne (with smoked salmon), and after that Keith had a steak assiette, which consisted of two or three slabs of steak, a mountain of chips and a fine salad, different from our first course.
+We began by sharing a salade norvegienne (with smoked salmon), and after that Keith had a steak assiette, which consisted of two or three slabs of steak, a mountain of chips and a fine salad.

 I had a kebab assiette, which was the same as Keith’s except that instead of steak I got an enormous pile of shredded meat.

 It was a satisfying end to the day and we swung back happily through the blighted streets to our little home.